Back

 We also found that a person’s response to exogenous shocks such as a change in economic circumstances, or security breaches, demonstrates that such intentions are not immune to change.

-This research was presented at the March 19th meeting of the CBDC AAG.
+Findings and insights from this research were presented at the March 2024 meeting of the CBDC AAG.
 As a member of the CBDC AAG, such behavioural insight will likely play a key role in the design phase of the digital pound and will prove essential in accurately forecasting its take-up in the UK.

 A version of this blog post was first published in North East Times Magazine in March 2024.
 View the article.